 Do I need to give my tenant a certificate?

 You are required under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 to give a copy of the EICR to your tenants before their tenancy commences.

-If your tenant or the local authority requests a copy of the EICR in writing, you must also provide them with the certificate within 28 days.
+If your tenant or the local authority requests a copy of the EICR in writing.
+In that case, you must also provide them with the certificate within 28 days.

 Private Landlords who do not comply could face financial penalties for non-compliance.

 I have an electrical certificate already; do I need to get a new one?

-However, according to MHCLG, members should watch out for news if there is any regarding this issue.
+However, according to MHCLG, members should watch out for news regarding this issue.
 Sign-up for our free newsletter.